To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

 This shoe must be tired of featuring in almost every ‘best shoe’ list.
 But you know what?
 The Reebok Run Fast totally deserves it.

 The various features of the Run Fast come together to produce a speedy yet cushioned ride.
-This is the only shoe on this guide to have a Pebax foam-based midsole, thus creating a unique shoe which weighs less than 7 ounces.
+This is the only shoe on this guide to have a Pebax foam-based midsole, thus creating a unique shoe that weighs less than 7 ounces.

 5) Skechers GoRun Razor 3 Hyper